remyjette/OneDrive-Docker/README.md

 #### Selective Sync

-To use Selective sync, create a file named `skip_file` and list the files and folders you want to sync.
+To use Selective sync, create a file named `sync_list` and list the files and folders you want to sync.
 Each line of the file represents a path to a file or directory relative from the root of your OneDrive.